10 The Start of Scientific Ocean Drilling

 -Willard Bascom, Technical Director, Project Mohole

 As the idea of drilling to the Moho gained traction, the scientific community recognized the need for a detailed feasibility assessment.
 Leading experts in geology, oceanography and engineering formed a committee under the auspices of the National Academy of Sciences (NAS).
 Chairman Gordon Lill was crucial in evaluating the technical and logistical aspects of the project.
 Harry Hess’s expertise in geology was instrumental in determining the most promising drilling locations.
-Willard Bascom, freelance mining engineer known for his practical ingenuity was appointed as the technical director.
+Willard Bascom, a freelance mining engineer known for his practical ingenuity was appointed as the technical director.

 In addition to these crucial figures, specialists from the oil and marine industries were brought in to lend their expertise, ensuring that the project was grounded in practical, achievable goals.